I have been extremely honoured to have had affiliations with some of Kitchener-Waterloo’s local arts and community organizations:

 ArtsSmarts brings together artists, teachers and students to explore the formal education curriculum using an art form as a means of discovery and co-learning.
 For example, music might be used to teach mathematics, or mural making applied to the study of history.
 This approach to learning has proven its significant and beneficial impact on student engagement and teacher practice over the past decade.

-I have been honoured to be invited twice to participate in this program.
+I have been honoured to be invited to participate in this program three times.
 It is the most challenging and most rewarding teaching experience I’ve ever had.
 Big Thanks to ArtsSmart Waterloo Region’s Gabrielle Clermont for her ceaseless wonderfulness.